moorepants/me41055/content/pages/syllabus.rst

    any help you have received and any copyright licenses for materials you have used.
 See the `schedule page`_ for homework deadlines.
 Exam
    The exam will have a 3 hour duration.
-You will be able to use any resources available to you, e.g. books, Jupyter notebooks, websites.
+You will be able to bring any physical printed resources available to you, e.g. books, Jupyter notebooks, websites.
    Effective use of the computational tools taught in class will give you the best chance at succeeding, but they are not necessarily required to succeed.
+   No help from other people during the exam is permitted.

 Brightspace
 ===========